-Edit, sign, append, and save with 9 of our favorite PDF editors
+Edit, sign, append, and save with 9 of the best PDF editors

 Nuance Power PDF 2.0 ($90+)

 Nuance’s PDF editor is an outlier in many ways, albeit a phenomenal one.
-Its compatibility is outstanding, with document access available through various Cloud services such as Google Drive and SkyDrive, and the ability to create interactive PDFs in nearly any Windows application.
-The program also allows for voice-controlled note taking, side-by-side document comparisons, and advanced search functions for locating specified content such as phone numbers and email addresses within a document.
+The software’s compatibility is outstanding, with document access available through various cloud services such as Google Drive and OneDrive, and the ability to create interactive PDFs in nearly any Windows application.
+The program also allows for voice-controlled note taking, side-by-side document comparisons, and advanced search functions that let you locate a host of specified content, such as a phone number and email address housed within a document.

-Power PDF 2.0 also offers real-time collaboration using multi-user editing, and users can easily convert PDFs to Word, Excel, PowerPoint, or Corel documents to help avoid any re-types.
-The latest version of Power PDF 2.0 uses a very Microsoft Office-like ribbon interface that is easy to navigate.
+Power PDF 2.0 also offers real-time collaboration using multi-user editing, and users can easily convert PDF files to Word, Excel, PowerPoint, or Corel.
+The latest version of Power PDF 2.0 even uses a Microsoft Office-like interface that’s relatively easy to navigate.
 Nuance also touts the ability to auto fill forms and add password protection to specified files, adding a level of privacy and security anyone can appreciate.

 Power PDF comes in two versions, Standard and Advanced, with the latter adding in redaction, Bates stamping, and other features intended primarily for organizations.